borntofrappe/game-development/01 Flappy Bird/Flappy Bird — Assignment/README.md

   end
   ```

-  This ensures the table is now in ascending order of points.
+  In this manner the table is sorted in ascending order of points.

 - when receiving the score from the play state, include the images strictly necessary in a different table